ryanbevins/HARToMultiPNG/README.md

 # HARToMultiPNG
-Tool for Super Mario 3D All Stars, extracts HAR file which contains upgraded textures to PNG files.
+Tool for Super Mario 3D All Stars, extracts PNG files from har archive file.